puffscoin/ens/docs/implementers.rst

 Applications using ENS and processing human-readable names must follow UTS46_ for normalisation and validation.
 Processing should be done with non-transitional rules, and with `UseSTD3ASCIIRules=true`.

-The ethereum-ens_ Javascript library incorporates compliant preprocessing into its `validate` and `namehash` functions, so users of this library avoid the need to handle this manually.
+The puffscoin-ens_ Javascript library incorporates compliant preprocessing into its `validate` and `namehash` functions, so users of this library avoid the need to handle this manually.

 Handling of ambiguous names
 ===========================